Safeguarding training information.

 - recognise the value of multi-disciplinary working in safeguarding and promoting the welfare of children.

-There is a list of approved independent trainers which have been validated by the Derby and Derby Safeguarding Children Partnership, which can be found on their relevant websites.
-In addition there are also the details of the latest Derbyshire training directory.
+There is a list of approved independent trainers which have been validated by the Derby and Derbyshire Safeguarding Children Partnership, which can be found on their relevant websites.
+In addition, there are also the details of the latest Derbyshire training directory.

 Prevent / extremism training

 Prevent is a statutory duty under Section 26 of the Counter Terrorism and Security Act 2015 for many agencies.
 This means that we must have "due regard to the need to prevent people being drawn into terrorism" in our day to day work.